BoneInscri/ics-pa/notes/PA_2.md

 ==LH指令==

 ```
-00041503          	lh	a0,0(s0)
+00041503          	lh	a0，0(s0)
 ```

 ![image-20231113165813635](PA_2.assets/image-20231113165813635.png)

-The LW instruction loads a 32-bit value from memory into rd. **LH loads a 16-bit value from memory, then sign-extends to 32-bits before storing in rd.**
+The LW instruction loads a 32-bit value from memory into rd. **LH loads a 16-bit value from memory， then sign-extends to 32-bits before storing in rd.**

-LH and **LHU** are defined analogously for 16-bit values, as are LB and LBU for 8-bit values.
-The SD, SW, SH, and SB instructions store 64-bit, 32-bit, 16-bit, and 8-bit values from the low bits of register rs2 to memory respectively.
+LH and **LHU** are defined analogously for 16-bit values， as are LB and LBU for 8-bit values.
+The SD， SW， SH， and SB instructions store 64-bit， 32-bit， 16-bit， and 8-bit values from the low bits of register rs2 to memory respectively.